ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 .. important::

-        Please don't ask me basic questions like "pip3 command not found" or "cv2 not found" - what do I do?
+        Please don't ask me basic questions like "pip3 command not found - what do I do?" or "cv2 not found, how can I install it?"
 Hooks require some terminal knowledge and familiarity with troubleshooting.
 I don't plan to provide support for these hooks.
 They are for reference only